 The types of personal information we may collect include, but are not limited to:

-- any information contained in a proof of identity document you provide to us; and
+- any information contained in any proof of identity document you provide to us;

-- banking and payment details including credit card information, and any other information required for us to issue invoices to you or bill you for products and services provided;
+(c) banking and payment details including credit card information, and any other information required for us to issue invoices to you or process your payment;

 Examples of sensitive information that we may collect from you through providing information and other services to you include health and medical information.